 Entitlement to Student Finance for current course = 3 + 1 – 1 = 3

-(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years minus one year of previous study at Bath leaves 3 years of full Student Finance for QMUL, which is enough for the standard number of years of the course).
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years, minus the one year of previous study at Bath leaves 3 years of full Student Finance for Queen Mary, which is enough for the standard number of years of the course).

-Previous course: 2014-2016 – completed year 1 (3 year Physics degree) at Exeter University but then withdrew in second year in April 2016
+Previous course: 2014-2016 – completed year 1 (3 year Physics degree) at Exeter University but then withdrew in the second year in April 2016

 Current course: 2019/20 – enrolled Year 1 QMUL (3 year Biology degree)

 Entitlement to Student Finance for current course = 3 + 1 – 2 = 2

-(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years minus two years of previous study at Exeter leaves 2 years of full Student Finance at QMUL.
+(The standard length of the current course is 3 years, plus the ‘plus one’ year = 4 years, minus the two years of previous study at Exeter leaves 2 years of full Student Finance at Queen Mary.
 This means that in the first year this student would only be eligible for a Maintenance Loan plus any Supplementary Grants and would not be eligible for a Tuition Fee Loan (although see the next section of this advice guide for exceptions to this rule).
 If this student does not fall into the exceptions they will have to pay the tuition fee for the first year themselves.
 However in years 2 and 3 they would also be eligible for a Tuition Fee Loan.
 The years of full Student Finance are always payable in the later years of the course).